 David Tian: Boom!
 Stop.
-I’m David Tian, PhD, and in this video, I answer the question: What if self-improvement doesn’t make you feel better about yourself.
+I’m David Tian, PhD, and in this video, I answer the question: When you’re insecure because you have a hot girlfriend.
 Welcome to Man Up Episode 191.

 Masculinity for the Intelligent Man.
 I’m David Tian, PhD., and this is Man Up!